freenas/freenas-docs/userguide/tn_initial.rst

 holes at either end of the rail into the mouting holes.
 Make sure to install the rails with the end labeled "Front" toward the front of the rack.
 Refer to
+:numref:`Figure %s <appliance6>`
-:numref:`Figure %s: Installing Rails in Racks with Square Holes <appliance6>` for a detailed view.
+for a detailed view.

 .. _appliance6:

 .. figure:: images/tn_rack_square_holes.png

+   Installing Rails in Racks with Square Holes

 For racks with round holes, secure the rails into the rack at the desired position using the eight thumbscrews included with the rails.
 Make sure to install the rails with the end labeled "Front" toward the front of the rack.
 Refer to
+:numref:`Figure %s <appliance7>`
-:numref:`Figure %s: Installing Rails in Racks with Round Holes <appliance7>` for a detailed view.
+for a detailed view.

 .. _appliance7:

 .. figure:: images/tn_rack_round_holes.png

+   Installing Rails in Racks with Round Holes

 .. index:: Install Array into Rack

 You are now ready to install the %brand% Storage Array into the rack.

-.. warning:: two people are required to lift a %brand% Storage Array.
+.. warning:: Two people are required to lift a %brand% Storage Array.

 Carefully align the %brand% Storage Array inner rail with the